 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
 There were no uncorrected misstatements that have an effect on our opinion on the financial statements.
-The following material misstatement detected as a result of audit procedures was corrected by management: grant revenue was overstated and unearned revenue was understated by \$55,318 relating to the Watershed Based Funding grant.
+Material misstatements detected as a result of audit procedures are summarized in the Schedule of Findings and Responses as item 2020-1.